 If temperatures start to drop below 50 F protect young plants by covering them with floating row covers or cloches.
 Unlike most plants that bolt during the heat, it's exposure to cold that causes celery to flower prematurely.

 Celery stalks that have been blanched (blocked from light) are tender and taste sweeter, although their pale color signals the loss of certain vitamins.
 If you prefer the taste, there are several self-blanching varieties available, or you can blanch the stalks yourself using one of the following methods:

 Providing you started with good seeds (or plants) and good soil, celery should stay resistant to most disease.
 Fungal diseases like "early blight" and "late blight" can usually be avoided through good cultivation practices.
 Caterpillars of the black swallowtail butterfly sometimes frequent celery plants.
 After they shed, these caterpillars sometimes have a coloring similar to monarch caterpillars (black, white, and yellow).
-They can be picked off by hand, but consider sparing them, as having some beautiful swallowtail butterflies flitter around the garden would be well worth the price of losing a few plants.

 When the plant looks like a mature bunch of celery, cut stalks from the outside of the plant as you need them, or cut whole plants free using a sharp spade just below the soil.
 You can prolong your harvest past the first frosts in the fall by mulching heavily with straw.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.